-A trial balance includes a list of all general ledger accounts totals.
+A trial balance includes a list of all general ledger account totals.
 Each account should include an account number, description of the account, and its final debit/credit balance.
 In addition, it should state the final date of the accounting period for which the report is created.
-The main difference from the general ledger is that the general ledger shows all of the transactions by account, whereas the Trial Balance only shows the account totals, not each separate transaction.
+The main difference from the general ledger is that the general ledger shows all of the transactions by account, whereas the trial balance only shows the account totals, not each separate transaction.

 Finally, if some adjusting entries were entered, it must be reflected on a trial balance.
 In this case, it should show the figures before the adjustment, the adjusting entry, and the balances after the adjustment.